 This has led people to believe that protein bars are a healthy snack.

-While there are some healthier protein bars on the market, many contain around 30 grams of added sugar, making them similar to a candy bar.
+While there are some healthier protein bars on the market, many contain around 20 grams of added sugar, making their nutritional content similar to that of a candy bar (

 When choosing a protein bar, read the label and avoid those that are high in sugar.
-You can also eat a high-protein food like yogurt instead.
+You can also eat a high protein food such as yogurt instead.

 Soup isn’t a food that you generally associate with sugar.